Trident and Area Crime Command

 Who we are

 Tackling gang violence is a key priority for the MPS.
-The Trident Gang Crime Command has responsibility for tackling gang violence and the prevention and investigation of all shootings in London.
+The Trident Gang Crime Command has responsibility for tackling gang violence and the prevention and investigation of all non fatal shootings in London.

 Head of the Command